 An in-depth introduction to the history, roles, functions, and relationships of mental health counselors.
 Course content is set in the context of the ACA and AMHCA Codes of Ethics and counselors' work is understood as well in the unique environments associated with culture, spirituality, gender, and other defining client characteristics, including the importance of self-care.
-The course introduces the requirements of CACREP Core Standards and the Program Standards for Clinical Mental Health Counseling.
+The course introduces the requirements of CACREP Standards for Mental Health Counseling.